ashleygw/linkage_matrices/README.md

-# SECTORAL AND SPATIAL LINKAGES IN THE EC PRODUCTION STRUCTURE
+# Forward Linkage Map and Total Forward Link Table Generator for EC Production Structures

 This program takes a Forward Linkage map and generates a total forward link table and Key Contributors table as demonstrated here: http://onlinelibrary.wiley.com/doi/10.1111/0022-4146.00053/abstract